hayde0264/CS-Degree/Swift-Specific-Knowledge/Generics.md

 # Generics

 Generic code enables you to write **flexible, reusable functions and types that can work with any type**, subject to requirements that you define.
-YOu can write code that **avoids duplication and expresses its intent in a clear, abstracted manner**.
+You can write code that **avoids duplication and expresses its intent in a clear, abstracted manner**.

 Much of the Swift standard library is built with generic code.
 For example, Swift's **Array** and **Dictionary** types are both generic collections.